Platinum # 3776 Century Celluloid Sakura fountain pen

 Item no: 30000S401

 The number 3776 refers to the height of Mount Fuji, the highest mountain in Japan.
 Platinum produced the first #3776 models in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.

 The model evolved over the years and recently the addition "Century" was added to the name #3776.
 Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen in the run-up to its 100th anniversary.

 The Platinum #3776 Century models are simple and classically designed.
 One point is fundamentally innovative with these Platinum #3776 Century models and that is the way in which the pin closes.
 Platinum calls it their "Slip & Seal" mechanism.
 What this means is that the inner cap is freely rotating and resiliently placed in the cap sleeve.
 There is a rough edge around the ink guide and nib on the front side of the shell, which is where the resilient inner cap closes.
 In addition, this inner cap fits closely around the nib.
-This combination ensures that the pen hardly dries out.
+This combination ensures that the pen hardly dries up.

 Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but about a period of no less than a year!
 An additional advantage is that the pen also behaves leak-free in a pressurized cabin (aircraft).

 The 14 kt gold nibs are manufactured in-house, they are the same ones used in the renowned Nakaya Urushi pens.

-The pen comes in a patterned gift box.
+The pen comes in a cartridge gift box.